HaukeBartsch/data-transfer-station/README.md

 cd data-transfer-station
 ```

-Adjust the configuration files if needed, they are in the ./configuration folder.
+Adjust the configuration files in ./configuration/.
+Important settings are in select_statements.json, which contains the name of A.I. docker container (AIcore/docker_image) and config.json which contains the name of the incoming AETitle for the processing stream (Streams/trigger/AETitleCalled (AICORE1)), the information for the external logging server (logging) and the destination for generated DICOM files (Streams[0]/destination[0]).

 Add the A.I. docker container to the host system.